JacksonLee45/AWS-Cert-Notes/README.md

 # AWS-Cert-Notes
-Notes from AWS Practitioner Exam Prep Course
+Notes from the AWS Practitioner Certification Exam Prep Course